• Facebook

 The Avis marketing team continually sought out new customer segments.
 This helped to position our products and services in the launch and growth stage of the product life cycle.

-Using the ‘We Try Harder’ tagline, AVIS is able to differentiate a commodity service from their competitors, and work with partners in fun and creative ways.
+Using the ‘We Try Harder’ tagline, AVIS is able to differentiate a commodity service from their competitors and work with partners in a fun and creative ways.
 Here is a current example:

 If you can develop a simple logo that communicates the efforts of the team to bring the customers low price and great service, a marketers’ job is half done.